jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 +++ {"id": "duapvyZAW3yn"}

-### Detecting NaN values with `jax.debug_nans`
+### Detecting NaN and Inf values with `jax.debug_nans` and `jax.debug_infs`

-A common issue during training is exploding gradients that result in NaN (Not a Number) values.
-JAX provides a convenient configuration flag to automatically detect NaNs and raise an error immediately when they occur.
+Exploding gradients during training can lead to either NaN ("Not a Number") or Inf (infinity) values, both of which can disrupt training and indicate numerical instability.

+JAX provides configuration flags to help catch these issues early: `jax_debug_nans` will automatically detect and raise an error if NaN values appear in your computations, and `jax_debug_infs` does the same for Inf values.
+Both can be invaluable tools for debugging numerical problems in your model.

+For more on detecting NaN and Inf in JAX computations, see the [Debugging runtime values](https://jax.readthedocs.io/en/latest/debugging/index.html) and the [JAX debugging flags](https://docs.jax.dev/en/latest/debugging/flags.html) for information on useful flags like `jax_debug_nans` and `jax_debug_infs`.

 ```{code-cell}
 ---